- Best Time to Visit Dibru Saikhowa

 - Blyth’s Kingfisher

-Types of Safaris - Dibru Saikhowa National Park
+Types of Safaris in Dibru Saikhowa National Park

 Boat Safaris : Guijan ghat and Saikhowa ghat are the two entrances 10 km and 50 km respectively from the Tinsukia town.
 You can hire a boat once you reach any of the two entrances for approximately Rs 500 for an hour which will take you to different spots for wildlife viewing.